 The Charlie Daniels Band's "The Devil Went Down to Georgia" represents more than a welcome change of pace on classic rock radio.
 It's also a modern answer to old folk tales and to the fiddle tunes that predate commercial recordings.
-These strong historic roots resounded with a broad audience, making the 1979 hit a globally-known benchmark for contemporary country music and Southern rock.
+These strong historic roots resonated with a broad audience, making the 1979 hit song a globally-known benchmark for contemporary country music and Southern rock.

 Vassar Clements' Prequel

 Clements, the fiddle player popularized by the Nitty Gritty Dirt Band's Will The Circle Be Unbroken, introduced the song's predecessor, "Lonesome Fiddle Blues," on his 1975 self-titled LP.
 Daniels, a session player on Bob Dylan's Nashville Skyline and other seminal recordings from the time period, played guitar on the album.

 When the "Long Haired Country Boy" and "In America" singer and his keyboardist Joel DiGregorio reworked the song for their 1979 album Million Mile Reflections, they upped Clements' d-minor instrumental an octave.

 Lyrically, Daniels tells a story about the Devil trying to dupe a country boy out of his soul.